fsharp/fsharp.org/math/index.md

 (http://software.intel.com/en-us/intel-mkl) is straightforward.

 Performance of the developer is at least as critical as the performance of the resulting code.
-F# is a very expressive, conscise language with ready access to libraries of common algorithms and data structures.
+F# is a very expressive, concise language with ready access to libraries of common algorithms and data structures.
 The rest of this page surveys some of the most common numberical computing libraries available for F#.